ourairquality/oaq-esp-open-rtos/README.md

 Currently supporting the [Plantower](http://plantower/) PMS1003, PMS3003, PMS5003, and PMS7003 particle counters.

-Supports the SHT2x temperature and relative humidity sensors which is auto-detected and used if available.
+Supports a few temperature, relative humidity, and pressure sensors on the same I2C.
+These are auto-detected and used if available.
 This data might be important for qualifying if the air conditions support reliable PM measurement.

-Supports the BMP180 air pressure sensor on the same I2C bus as the SHT2x also auto detected.
+* BME280 temperature, relative humidity and air pressure sensor.

+* SHT2x temperature and relative humidity sensors.

+* BMP180 temperature and air pressure sensor.

+The DS3231 real-time-clock is also supported on the I2C bus and used if available.
+The time is logged periodically and synchronsized to the time that the http server sends in its responses.
+This can be very helpful when logging data away from Wifi and Internet access so that measurments are correctly time-stamped.

 ## Building